Week 13 – Beans, Peas and Lentils

 - Bean soup mixes are a handy way to get a variety of beans without having to buy many larger bags

 Unsure about how to cook dried beans?
-Click here for step by step instructions.
+Check out the page for step by step instructions.

 Join me next week for another healthy tip!